Kicksecure/security-misc/README.md

 Various file permissions are reset with more secure and hardened defaults.
 These include but are not limited to:

 - Limiting `/home` and `/root` to the root only.
 - Limiting crontab to root as well as all the configuration files for cron.
 - Limiting the configuration for cups and ssh.
 - Protecting the information of sudoers from others.
--   Protecting various system relevant files and modules.
+- Protecting various system-relevant files and modules.

-##### permission-hardener #####
+##### permission-hardener

 `permission-hardener` removes SUID / SGID bits from non-essential binaries as these are often used in privilege escalation attacks.
 It is enabled by default